codatio/codat-docs/docs/lending/overview.md

 banner_class: lending
 banner_icon: "/img/logos/products/logo_assess_clear.svg"
 banner_image: "/img/banners/assess.png"
-banner_text: "Lending helps you make smarter credit decisions on small businesses by enabling you to pull your customers' latest data from the systems they are already using.
-Use that data for automating decisions and surfacing new insights on the customer, all via one API."
+banner_text: "Our Lending API helps you make smarter credit decisions on small businesses by enabling you to pull your customers' latest data from accounting, banking, and commerce platforms they are already using.
+It also includes features to help providers verify the accuracy of data and process it more efficiently."
 video_url: "https://www.youtube.com/embed/4zLgo0iP6MI"
 video_text: What is Lending API?
 ---